edxu96/RexNet/docs/PhD/README.md

 date: April 23, 2020
 ---

-# `PhD Proposal` Reservation-Based Exchange Market & Dynamic Pricing and Procurement Problems
+# `PhD Proposal` Reservation-Based Exchange Market and Dynamic Pricing & Procurement Problems

 ## Highlights

-- A continuous double auction market with a new type of limit order books is proposed to replace incumber electricity families, making it possible for small-scale prosumers to directly participate.
+- A continuous double auction market with a new type of limit order books is proposed to replace incumbent electricity families, making it possible for small-scale prosumers to directly participate.
-- Discrete event simulations of multi-agent systems are used as the main research tools to demonstrate market operations and decision making processes.
+- Discrete event simulations of multi-agent systems are used as the main research tools to demonstrate market operations and decision-making processes.
-- A new decision making framework based on model prediction control is introduced to facilitate procurement, control and response of participants.
+- A new decision-making framework based on model predictive control is introduced to facilitate procurement, control and response of participants.
 - Based on the same idea, a business as retailers can be started up in incumbent power industries as real-world experiments.
 Existing literature in revenue management, inventory management, supply chain management, etc can be put into use.
 - Simulations can provide statistics for long-term investments, and a new structure for power systems can emerge, especially in underdeveloped areas.
 - The market can be applied in other industries, like food supply chains, the retailing and the banking.